amrutabpathak/Mobile_App_FoodiesDelight/README.md

   Wanted a nice chat functionality between customer and restuarant personnel.
   Order Status update and UI.

-  Acknowledgements and References Thanks to the following resources:
+  Acknowledgements and References Thanks to the following resources: Reused some of the components .
+Credits to the following resources:

   https://firebase.google.com/docs
 https://developer.android.com/reference/android/database/sqlite/SQLiteDatabase